award

 Will I get pulled over for not wearing a seatbelt in Nevada?

-Our attorneys have extensive knowledge of both California and Nevada law and understand the core differences.
-One difference is that Nevada is one of the 16 states in the United States that does not primarily enforce front seat belt laws.
+Our attorneys have extensive knowledge of California and Nevada law and understand the key differences between them.
+One difference is that Nevada is one of 16 U.S. states that primarily enforce front-seat belt laws.

-This means that if a driver is simply not wearing a seatbelt in Las Vegas, they most likely will not get pulled over.
-This then encourages many people not to wear a seatbelt, which could cause car accidents.
+This means that if a driver is not wearing a seatbelt in Las Vegas, they are unlikely to be pulled over.
+This, in turn, encourages many people not to wear seatbelts, which could lead to car accidents.
 But, if the driver breaks the law (such as speeding) and is not wearing a seatbelt, they could get penalized for both.

 What are the most dangerous roads in Las Vegas?

 According to the Nevada Department of Transportation, Las Vegas has several dangerous roads that result in severe injuries and fatalities every year.
-If you have an injury on any of the dangerous roads below, contact our Las Vegas top rated attorneys immediately to discuss how you could receive maximum compensation for your injuries.
+If you have an injury on any of the hazardous roads below, contact our Las Vegas top-rated attorneys immediately to discuss how you could receive maximum compensation for your injuries.

-The number one road that is the most dangerous in Las Vegas is Las Vegas Boulevard.
-You are more likely to get involved in an accident on Las Vegas Boulevard then any other road in the city of Las Vegas.
-The number one reason for this is because of the high congestion, coupled with a mixture of pedestrians, bicyclists, motorcyclists, buses, and trucks on the road.
+The most dangerous road in Las Vegas is Las Vegas Boulevard.
+You are more likely to get involved in an accident on Las Vegas Boulevard than on any other road in the city of Las Vegas.
+The primary reason is high congestion, compounded by the presence of pedestrians, bicyclists, motorcyclists, buses, and trucks on the road.

 • Northbound IR 15